 Andres for his part started working on TresView, allowing us to view Trespasser levels with High-End graphics.
 TresView later changed its name to TresEd, and the last version was released in 2003.
 It is possible to edit the levels and create your own levels, in any way you want.

 In the year 2003, we’ve successfully edited our first few levels and even created some entirely new ones.
 We’re pushing the game engine to its limits and new exciting game features are being discovered on a regular basis.
 The TresOps was founded back in 2002 and have been developing levels ever since.
 (One of which, the fist TC-level, was released in Dec 2002, with TC-Isle and TC-Rescue released later on).
 But not only the TresOps have been busy.
 The rest of the community has put a lot of effort into creating new levels by themselves.
 Even though some of the projects have stopped, it is a pleasure to see so many people willing to spend their spare time creating new stuff for Trespasser, including great new webpages, fan art and more.
 TresCom used to be a part of the huge GameSpy Empire, uhh Network :).
 By being part of this network, we’ve become more capable of handling the huge request.

 Over the years, many fantastic fan-made levels have been released.
 We have even made new amazing discoveries about the game.
-The years even bought a leaked source code, GUIApp and a Trespasser build 96.
+The years even bought a leaked source code, GUIApp and several early alpha versions.
 In 2014 we got a new patch, bringing state-of-the-art graphic to Trespasser.
 Who knows what the future will bring?